Birds7-7birds/wttr_service/README.md

 `WorkingDirectory=/home/vagrant/`

-you may want to change the line `curl http://wttr.in > wttr.today` to `curl http://wttr.in > /etc/motd`
+you may want to change the line `curl http://wttr.in > wttr.today` to `curl http://wttr.in > /etc/motd` if you want it displayed on login

 use hit the escape key and exit vim using `:wq:`